Primary/Secondary Piping

 Fig. 5 - Same temperature zone manifold, zoned with zone valves

-Drawing #6 & #7 - This are similar to Fig. #1 and Fig. #2 but we added an Indirect Water Heater (IWH) shown with circulators and zone valves.
+Drawing #6 & #7 - These are similar to Fig. #1 and Fig. #2, but we added an Indirect Water Heater (IWH) shown with circulators and zone valves.
 Note, the drawing with zone valves still shows the IWH with a circulator.
 I believe that is the best way to maximize the hot water recovery in the tank.
-These drawings were popular when high efficiency boilers were first introduced into the USA.
-Since than IWH piping has changed with many manufacturers.
+These drawings were popular when high-efficiency boilers were first introduced into the USA.
+Since then, IWH piping has changed with many manufacturers.

-Two very important things in the hydronics industry is Flow and Resistance to flow (pressure drop).
-Everything has a pressure drop, piping, fittings, valves, boilers, coils, you name it.
+Two critical things in the hydronics industry are Flow and Resistance to flow (pressure drop).
+Everything has a pressure drop: piping, fittings, valves, boilers, coils, you name it.
 If the water passes through it, it creates a pressure drop or resistance to slow down water flow.
-The problem I have with these drawings is the flow requirement for the IHW tank and the boiler may var yto much.
+The problem I have with these drawings is the flow requirement for the IHW tank and the boiler may vary too much.

-If the flow in the IWH is less than required the recovery will be really slow.
-If the boiler flow is too low the boiler water could flash into steam or cause damage to the boiler.
-The boiler will attempt to modulate down but may not be able to modulate down fast enough.
+If the flow in the IWH is less than required, the recovery will be slow.
+If the boiler flow is too low, the boiler water could flash into steam or cause damage to the boiler.
+The boiler will attempt to modulate down, but may not be able to modulate down fast enough.

 Fig. 6 - IWH connected to boiler piping, zoned w/pumps